GGH 305 Geography of Russia

 I like to incorporate the interests of students into the course.
 It is my goal to help students connect to the subject matter we cover in class with real understanding, interest and enthusiasm.

 I will post a couple of discussion questions for every week.
 Note that many of these are not made to produce a specific answer, so there is no right or wrong answers per say.
 In many cases, I just want you to exercise some critical thinking on some of the issues presented in the questions.
 There are two requirements regarding discussion questions that I want you to keep in mind.
 1, In addition to answering all the questions, I want to respond to at least one answer that some one else has posted.
 You may agree, add on to their argument or offer a rebuttal.
 2, Anytime you write on the discussion board (whether it be responding or answering a question) keep it civil and professional!
 If I have to remind you about inappropriate or discourteous comments, it means you have lost points!

-There will be a short quiz or discussion question relevant to the weekly readings.
-Be sure to check the schedule so you know what the readings are.
-Note that some of the readings will be posted online instead of from the textbook.
+For the weeks that I have assigned Readings, there will be a short discussion thread relevant to the reading or readings.
+Be sure to check the weekly reading assignments.
 These will be available under course documents as well as under the weekly assignment tabs.

 Final Exam: The Final exam will be cumulative.
-You must arrange with a testing center or proctor in order to take the final.
-Make sure you arrange this and get it approved by me AS
+If you can not take the final at the nearest Park University campus, you must arrange with a testing center or proctor in order to take the final.
+Proctor forms will should be available on student web sites starting week 2.
+Make sure you arrange this and get it approved by me AS SOON AS YOU CAN.

 5 pts each